GeoscienceAustralia/fetch/README.md

           url: http://landsat.usgs.gov/cpf.rss
           target_dir: /eoancillarydata/sensor-specific/LANDSAT8/CalibrationParameterFile

-The first two options (`directory:` and `notify:`) specify the work directory for the daemon (lock and log files) and notification settings for errors.
+`directory:` specifies the work directory for the daemon lock and log files.

+`notify:` allows configuration of error notification.

 The third option contains download rules (`rules:`).

-- In this case there are two rules specified: One http download of utcpole/leapsec files, and RSS feed download.
+- In this case there are two rules specified: one http download of utcpole/leapsec files, and an RSS feed download of CPF files.

 - Rules are prefixed by a name: in the above example they are named `Modis utcpole-leapsec` and `LS8 CPF`.